Are you planning on buying a book to help you prep for SAT Writing?

 The workbook that accompanies the text gives additional practice that really should be included in the main book.
 As it is, it's expensive to have to buy two books to get what should be included in one.

-Finally, this book does not cover how to approach the essay, and the main text does not include practice questions for the Improving Paragraphs questions.
-So if you want to focus in on either of those sections of the test, this will not be the best book for you.
+Finally, this book does not cover how to approach the essay.
+So if you want to focus in on that as well, this will not be the best book for you.

 Best SAT Writing Books For Mid-range Scorers (400 – 650)